 1. Take a Cruz Del Sur bus from Lima to Cusco – $64

 I took the one that left from Javier del Prado in Miraflores (a neighborhood of Lima).
-This bus ride takes 22 hours!
-It’s not as bad as it sounds.
-The seats are incredibly roomy and comfortable, and you should be able to get a good night’s sleep.
+This bus ride takes 22 hours, but it’s not as bad as it sounds.
+The seats are roomy and comfortable (and recline a full 180 degrees!), so you should be able to get a good night’s sleep.
 The meals are few and unappealing, so I would recommend packing some snacks or a couple sandwiches for the trip.
-I’d also recommend securing seating on the back right of the bottom level.
+I’d also recommend choosing a seat on the back right of the bottom level.
 It’s less bouncing around, you won’t have to worry about anyone behind or beside you and you get a little extra room.
 The bus will take you to the Cruz del Sur station in Cusco.

 2. Immediately take a collectivo from Cusco to Ollantaytambo – $3-7